How To Adopt a Military Working DogUpdated: March 31, 2020

 Do you want to learn how to adopt a military working dog?
-If some headlines are to be believed, there is an active supply of retired or about-to-retire military dogs available for adoption, but it can be difficult at times for military bases to find suitable homes for these hard working canines.
+If some headlines are to be believed, there is an active supply of retired or about-to-retire military dogs available for adoption, but it can be difficult for military bases to find suitable homes for these hard-working canines.

 A September 2019 article published by the dog lovers website PawBuzz.com came with the headline, “Air Force Is Desperately Looking For People To Adopt Some Of The Retired Military Working Dogs,” and indicates that age and “cute factor” are considerations when people are thinking about adopting a military dog.

-That means that younger dogs that don’t make the cut are easily adopted to loving families, but fewer seem to be willing to take a chance on a mature, older dog that doesn’t have the same appeal as a younger, more excitable animal.
+That means that younger dogs that don’t make the cut are easily adopted by loving families, but fewer seem willing to take a chance on a mature, older dog that doesn’t have the same appeal as a younger, more excitable animal.

 Why Are Military Working Dogs Put Up For Adoption?

 Military working dogs are available for adoption by civilian families for two basic reasons, though there may be more.
 Some dogs simply aren’t cut out for the discipline of military work–they are easily scared by gunfire or other loud noises, they may not be able to take the training requirements due to attention issues or other problems, etc.

 The bottom line?
 Some younger dogs are up for adoption without seeing a single day of duty because they aren’t right for the job.

 That doesn’t mean they are mean or prone to biting or aggression.
 It just means that, like some of their human counterparts, dogs too can wash out of basic training.